cdhx/cdhx.github.io/_pages/about.md

 Research Interest
 ===
+My past researches focus  on complex reasoning over structural environments such as Knowledge-Based Question Answering(KBQA).
-My current interests include Knowledge Based Question Answering(KBQA), Tastk Specific Agent, Auto Alignment, and Instruct-evol.
+I also have broad interests in Tastk Specific Agent, Auto Alignment, and Instruct-evol.